Porche is a name of ancient Norman origin. It arrived in England

 Porche Settlers in United States in the 20th Century

-- Julius Porche, aged 33, who emigrated to the United States from London, England, in 1915
+- Julius Porche, aged 33, who immigrated to the United States from London, England, in 1915

 - Marcel Porche, aged 18, who landed in America, in 1917

-- Claire Porche, aged 23, who emigrated to the United States from Paris, France, in 1920
+- Claire Porche, aged 23, who immigrated to the United States from Paris, France, in 1920

 - Francine Porche, aged 26, who settled in America from Nevers, France, in 1921